 This function allows you to use the keyboard or PS/2 mouse to power-on the system.
-Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse" in chapter 2 and "Keyboard/Mouse Power On" in the Integrated Peripherals section in chapter 3 for more information.
+Refer to "Keyboard/Mouse Power On" ("Onboard Super IO Device" field) in the Integrated Peripherals section in chapter 3 for more information.

 - The power button will not function once a keyboard password has been set in the "KB Power On Password" field of the Integrated Peripherals submenu.
 You must type the correct password to power-on the system.
 If you forgot the password, power-off the system and remove the battery.
 Wait for a few seconds and install it back before powering-on the system. - The 5VSB power source of your power supply must support ≥720mA.